Second Chance Animal Rescue of Connecticut and Missouri

 Janet Schroeder, Second Chance Animal Rescue of Connecticut

-Janet and her husband, Bill are the owners of 7 rescue animals, including Fu, a Lhaso Apso pictured with Janet.
+Janet and her husband, Bill are the owners of 9 rescue animals.

 Shannon McGinness, Second Chance Animal Rescue of Missouri